hhxsv5/laravel-s/README.md

     ],
     ```

-3. Attention：TestProcess::callback() cannot exit.
-Once exited, Manager process will automatically create the process again.
+3. Note: The TestProcess::callback() method cannot quit.
+If the number of quit reaches 10, the Manager process will re-create the process.

 ## Important notices